malramsay64/phd-thesis/01_Introduction/Glassy_Dynamics.md

 it is considered to be a physical indicator of the glass transition, a demonstration that it is more than a kinetic phenomenon.

+![Structural relaxation from a experimental study showing the transition to the two-step process characteristic of heterogeneous dynamics](../placeholder_figure.png){#fig:relaxation width=80%}

 Relaxations $F(t)$ within systems undergoing Brownian motion, whether structural or rotational will have the form